amendelson/usc-data-2021/week4/README.md

 ### Homework

-* Submit story pitch for group data story, including ideas for story and graphic, and what datasets you could use (including links).
+* Submit story pitch for data story, including ideas for story and graphic, and what datasets you could use (including links).
 At least 400 words.
-Due by MONDAY @ 5.
+Due by Friday @ 5.